Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 When working with a broker to determine the appropriate amount of EPLI for your business, a good agent will talk to you about several policies and practices you should have in place to make the policy work best.
 These might include:

-This isn't an issue limited to the tech industry, but Google, Uber and many more companies are all currently battling large gender discrimination suits by current and former employees.
+This isn't an issue limited to the tech industry, but Google, Walmart and many more companies are all battling large gender discrimination suits by current and former employees.

 Bulger notes that such suits can be very costly to companies, especially in the banking and finance industries.
 One case he was a part of cost the organization $11.2 million and precipitated the company's closure.
 Another had to do with gender-biased denials of promotions.
 Each complainant settled for $1 million each.
 Would your business be able to shoulder those kinds of legal costs without insurance?